sidrafatima26/sidrafatima26/README.md

 ##### Projects

+Most of the projects developed & contributed are on [Replit](https://replit.com/@SidraFatima1).
+The projects will be cloned on Github soon ;)

 - **Responsive Web Application:** Designed and developed a responsive web application from scratch using HTML, CSS, JavaScript, and React.
   The project demonstrates my ability to create user-friendly interfaces that adapt seamlessly to different screen sizes.
 - **SAP ABAP Custom Solutions:** Developed custom SAP ABAP solutions to enhance business processes and improve efficiency.